sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 . . .

-- Move implementation of such features to a specific code path that separate the “real” query language from the ugly parts
+- Move implementation of such features to a specific code path that separate the “real” query language from the ugly parts (quirks mode)
-- Check for actual used PIDs/reference links to make it transparent if a query language feature has been used, and therefore needs emulation
+- Check stored reference links to make it transparent if a query language feature has actually been used, and therefore needs emulation

 . . .